-While overtraining is associated with increased injury risk from fatigue, too little training is also associated with increased risk, as it reduces fitness.
+While overtraining is associated with increased injury risk from fatigue, too little training may also be associated with increased risk, as it reduces fitness.
 This suggests a non-linear relationship between training load and injury risk.
-Different methods for modeling training load as a continuous variable have so-far not been compared for performance in training load-injury research.
+Different methods for modeling training load as a continuous variable to handle non-linearity have so-far not been compared for performance in training load-injury research.

 Aim: To determine whether the relationship between training load and injury risk is non-linear and investigate ways of handling non-linearity.